jhund/js-finite-state-machine/README.md

 * FSM: a [finite state machine](http://en.wikipedia.org/wiki/Finite-state_machine).
 You can have multiple FMSs at the same time.
 Just instantiate each one with var f = new FSM(...).
 * State: The FSM is in one state at a time.
-You get it via f.current_state as string.
+You get it via f.currentState as string.
-* Event: You can send an event to your FSM to trigger a state transition: f.send_event("Event Name").
+* Event: You can send an event to your FSM to trigger a state transition: f.sendEvent("Event Name").
 If you have specified a transition for the given event and current state, the FSM will perform a successful transition.
 Otherwise it will throw a "Transition is undefined" error.
-* Transition: Given a current_state and an event, your FSM will transition according to the specified transitions.
+* Transition: Given a currentState and an event, your FSM will transition according to the specified transitions.
-* Callback: For each transition, you can specify a callback that is executed during a transition (after current_state was changed to new state).
+* Callback: For each transition, you can specify a callback that is executed during a transition (after currentState was changed to new state).
 * Current State: The state before a transition.
 * New State: The state after a transition.
 * Initial State: The FSM's start state when it comes into existence.